-I’ve been looking critically at all I’ve learnt and even taught about self-discovery and I think it centers down to just a few things.
+Looking critically at all I’ve learnt and even taught about self-discovery, I’ve found it centers down to just a few things.
 There are not so many things self-discovery will do for you at a basic level, but those few things can begin a multiplier effect to many other benefits.

 For instance, looking deep into yourself will bring up some negatives realities that are hidden within you, which you might have been hiding or running away from.
 This can further lead to more negatives like depression, low self-esteem, and shame if not handled well.

 What then are we trying to achieve with self-discovery?